NiclasHaderer/AsyncSpotify/EXAMPLES.md

 ## Code retrieval with a cookie

 Normally you have to get the code with the client credential workflow.
-If your user has already agreed to the scopes and you have the cookie of the user you can get rid of this process.
+If your user has already agreed to the scopes, and you have the cookie of the user you can get rid of this process.
-This is mostely intended for testing purposes, but you could also use it in your production environment in the very unlikely edge case that you have the spotify cookie of your user.
+This is mostly intended for testing purposes, but you could also use it in your production environment in the very unlikely edge case that you have the spotify cookie of your user.

 You start like normal and create a new `SpotifyApiClient`.